Skip to main content

 atlassian_auth_status

-Check which Atlassian credential scopes are configured.
-Returns boolean presence flags without exposing secrets.
-Read-only YAML output.
+Check which Atlassian credential scopes have credentials configured.
+Returns boolean presence flags without exposing secrets or validating credentials.

 Instructions

 Report which Atlassian credential scopes have credentials configured.
 Returns boolean presence flags only — NEVER includes the email, API token, or any other secret.
 The instance URL (non-secret) is returned verbatim.
+Checks local configuration only; it does NOT call the Atlassian API to validate the credentials (unlike omni-dev atlassian auth status, which signs in and prints the authenticated user).
+Takes no arguments.
 Read-only.
 Output is YAML.

 Input Schema